Summary

 - Medical conditions such as cerebral palsy, Attention Deficit Hyperactivity Disorder (ADHD).

-The management of teeth grinding in children depends of the amount of wear, the child’s age, the symptoms experienced and the needs of the child and parent or care giver.
+The management of teeth grinding in children depends on the amount of wear on the teeth, the child’s age, the symptoms experienced and the needs of the child and parent or care giver.
 A dentist or other oral health professional is best placed to make a full assessment of each child’s situation.

 Treatment for teeth grinding